MartinBuessemeyer/Efficient-Image-Super-Resolution/README.md

 This repository contains the source for our Machine Intelligence with Deep Learning (MIDL) seminar topic _Efficient Image Super-Resolution_ from the winter term 2021/2022.

 The project goal is to extend the already existing the [Residual Feature Distillation Network](https://arxiv.org/abs/2009.11551) to increase speed and accuracy while simultaneously decreasing model size.
+The code of the RFDN can be found [here](https://github.com/njulj/RFDN), the underlying framework of the AIM 2020 Challenge [here](https://github.com/sanghyun-son/EDSR-PyTorch).

 ## Set Up